 Here’s the idea: you run through this list and ask yourself, have I sorted this out?

-If the answer’s yes, then you know how to sell online and you’re ready to make money.
+If the answer is yes, then you know how to sell online, and you’re ready to make money.

 On the other hand, if you haven’t addressed one of these areas, it’s very important you do so.
 Put a tick next to each item you’ve sorted.

-- Shipping and fulfillment – you need to have set up a delivery method for your products.
+- Shipping and fulfillment: You need to set up a delivery method for your products.